+Applications close

+Project approvals

-Applications open Applications close Project approvals All projects completed Lodgement of complete acquittal documentation to QRA 31 March 2020 6 May 2020 By 30 June 2020 By 30 June 2022 By 30 September 2022
+All projects completed

+Lodgement of complete acquittal documentation

+To be confirmed To be confirmed By 30 June 2022 By 30 September 2022

 4. Funding

 Queensland Government funding is available under the second round of the fund in 2019-20.
 If additional funding becomes available, including from the Australian government to support disaster resilience and risk reduction, this may be administered in line with these Guidelines.